MrDrHax/Learning-to-code-in-Python/README.md

 You can use these commands while on the pygame window:

- p - play the game
+>p - play the game

- l - load game into string
+>l - load game into string

- n - next level
+>n - next level

- b - previous level
+>b - previous level

+for extra help, go to this webpage https://mrdrhax.github.io/Learning-to-code-in-Python/ I will update everything on there.

 Thanks a lot, I hope you have fun!

-this work is protected by the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) you are free to modify or redestribute anything, as long as it is for non-comercial use
+this work is protected by the Attribution-NonCommercial 4.0 International (CC BY-NC 4.0) you are free to modify or redestribute anything, as long as it is for non-comercial use If it is for a comercial use, please send me a mail.